raj1008-git/ourcollege-demo/README.md

 # ourcollege-demo
-This is my first git repository
+This is my first git repository.

+Author - Raj Singh